 Hot Flashes: What Can I Do?

 You may decide you don't need to change your lifestyle or investigate treatment options because your symptoms are mild.
 But, if you are bothered by hot flashes, there are some steps you can take.
 Try to take note of what triggers your hot flashes and how much they bother you.
 This can help you make better decisions about managing your symptoms.
 You can also visit My Menoplan, an evidence-based tool developed by NIA-funded researchers, to identify treatment and coping strategies best suited for you.

 Before considering medication, first try making changes to your lifestyle.
-If hot flashes are keeping you up at night, keep your bedroom cooler and try drinking small amounts of cold water before bed.
-Layer your bedding so it can be adjusted as needed.
-Some women find a device called a bed fan helpful.
+If hot flashes keep you up at night, lower the temperature in your bedroom and try drinking small amounts of cold water before bed.
+Layer your bedding so it can be adjusted as needed and turn on a fan.
 Here are some other lifestyle changes you can make:

 - Carry a portable fan to use when a hot flash strikes.